gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See [the documentation](userguide/dependency_resolution.html#sub:cache_copy) for more details.

 <a name="compilation-order"></a>
-## Defining compilation order between Groovy, Scala and Java
+## Defining compilation order between JVM languages

-Previously, the relationship between Java, Groovy and Scala compilation was hardcoded with explicit task dependencies in the same project.
-Gradle assumed Groovy and Scala compilation would always depend on Java compilation.
-That is, `compileGroovy` and `compileScala` would directly depend on the output from `compileJava`.
+Gradle supports combining multiple JVM language in a single project, like mixing Java, Scala, Groovy and Kotlin.
+Each language will have its own source set and compile task defined.
+Previously, the dependencies between each language compile tasks were defined in a way that made them hard to tweak.

-These task dependencies have been remodelled using [directory properties](userguide/lazy_configuration.html#).
-The relationship between compilation tasks is expressed in the task's classpath.
-Removing a directory property from the classpath also removes the corresponding task dependency.
-This can be used to change the relationship between Java, Groovy and Scala compilation tasks.
+With Gradle 6.1, the relationship between compilation tasks is now fully expressed through the classpath property of the tasks.
+This can be used to change the relationship between Java, Groovy, Kotlin and Scala compilation tasks to whatever order is required by the project.

-For example, when combining Groovy and Kotlin in the same project, it was previously difficult to make Kotlin classes depend on Groovy classes.
+For example, when combining Groovy and Kotlin in the same project, you can make Kotlin classes depend on Groovy classes like this:

 ```
 tasks.named('compileGroovy') {